-The U.S. Department of State Critical Language Scholarship Program 2022 Policies Book for Virtual Institutes
+The U.S. Department of State

+2023 Policies Book for CLS Spark

 Terms and Conditions of Award 2

-Sexual Harassment Policy .
-13
+Sexual Harassment Policy 13

-Internet and Media Guidelines .
-17
+Internet and Media Guidelines 17

-Privacy Policy .
-18
+Privacy Policy 10

-The CLS Program is sponsored by the U.S. Department of State with funding provided by the U.S. Government.
+The CLS Program, including CLS Spark, is sponsored by the U.S. Department of State with funding provided by the U.S. Government.

 It is supported in its implementation by American Councils for International Education.